BirjuVachhani/birju.dev/content/posts/retrieve-location-in-just-3-lines-android.md

 }
 ```

 At the time of writing this blog, the latest version is `3.0.1`.
 You can get the latest version from [here](https://github.com/birjuvachhani/locus-android).
-You look at the [wiki](https://github.com/BirjuVachhani/locus-android/wiki) of the project for latest changes.
+You can look at the [wiki](https://github.com/BirjuVachhani/locus-android/wiki) of the project for latest changes.

 ## Retrieving Continuous Location

-In your activity/fragment, just add following lines of code and you'll be able to get location updates.
+In your `activity/fragment`, just add following lines of code and you'll be able to get location updates.

 ```kotlin
 // starts continuos location updates